RomainOr/Quanta/readme.md

 ## Determinism by seeding

-Be careful that the states of the PRNG are different, and so the results are, when you reload a model to continue a training from when you just continue your training.
+Be careful that the states of the PRNG are different, and so the results are, when you reload a model to continue a training from when you just continue your training without exiting the program.

 ## License
 This project is licensed under the Mozilla Public Licence 2.0.
 See the ``LICENSE.txt`` for details.